newhinton/Gone-App/Readme.md

 Installation
 ------------
 Download and build this app.
 There is currently no release.
 That is because the blue's stole all of them!
+(If i get permission to publish this app with the comics embedded from the comic-author, i might publish releases.
+Don't count on it for now.)

 Developing